mgkahn/n6293_db/README.md

 - FBD files used for NURS6293 are deidentified or synthetic.
 They are managed in GitHub using LFS (large file storage)

 ## To build Docker image:
-- Make sure mgkahn/Firebird3:latest is still on DockerHub (should be multiarch).
-If not, pull https://github.com/mgkahn/Firebird3.git and create multiarch version of Firebird 3.0.10 and use that image as the builder container in Dockerfile
+- Make sure mgkahn/firebird3:latest is still on DockerHub (should be multiarch).
+If not, pull https://github.com/mgkahn/jacobalberty-firebird-docker.git.
+Checkout branch 3.0.10_multiarch.
+Create multiarch version of Firebird 3.0.10 and use that image as the builder container in Dockerfile
 - Use Makefile commands:
   - Key variables for localization at top of Makefile
   - `make from-scratch`: uses --no-cache to create a pristine image **only on native architecture**